sebib96/MakeChangeProject/README.md

 # Description

-This is my first project at Skill Distillery
+This is my first project at Skill Distillery.

 # Technologies Used

-Java 1.8, Eclipse
+Java, Eclipse

 # Lessons Learned

-A lot# MakeChangeProject
-# MakeChangeProject